BOSGAME E4

 Reviewer Insights on the BOSGAME E4

-What the Hub performed a hands-on teardown and upgrade demonstration of the BOSGAME E4.
+Spencer Does Reviews gave the BOSGAME E4 a hands-on overview and upgrade walkthrough.
 The reviewer noted that upgrading the RAM and storage was “actually pretty easy” and that the system is “more than capable of doing like a lot of basic tasks.”
-A particularly interesting discovery was that the front USB-C port supports Power Delivery input, meaning you can power the system through USB-C. The overall verdict was positive for home and office use, though the reviewer cautioned that “I wouldn’t necessarily say this is like a hardcore gaming computer.”
+The overall verdict was positive for home and office use, though the reviewer cautioned that “I wouldn’t necessarily say this is like a hardcore gaming computer.”

 Backoffboogaloo’s Perspective